pedrojunqueira/da-100/README.md

 - Optimization tips
 	- Process as much data as possible in the original data source
 	- Use native SQL queries.
 SP or CTEs
-	- Separate date and time, if bound together
+	- Separate date and time in columns, if bound together

 - [Power Query ](https://docs.microsoft.com/en-gb/learn/modules/clean-data-power-bi/2-shape-data)
+	- Popular functionalities
-	- All steps are recorded
+	- All steps of your transformation are recorded
 	- Promote headers can use the promote header in the Home Ribbon session or click the table icon next to first column (use first row as header)
 	- Can remove top N rows
 	- Can delete columns by selecting the ones you need or you can select the ones you want to keep then delete the others